luktr/tiny-weather/README.md

 # tiny-weather
-Simple lua program to read temperature, pressure and humidity from Bosh BME280 sensor connected (in this example to 3,4 pins) to ESP8266 based on NodeMcu firmware.
+Simple lua program / server to read  temperature, pressure and humidity from Bosh BME280 sensor connected (in this example to 3,4 pins) to ESP8266 based on NodeMcu firmware.
+Temperature, pressure and humidity are presented as standard WWW service -  (tcp/80) port